-§11.0 Purpose 56
+§11.0 Purpose 57

-§11.1 Tools of Enforcement 56
+§11.1 Tools of Enforcement 57

-§11.2 General Provisions of Sanctions 57
+§11.2 General Provisions of Sanctions 58

-Chart A 58
+Chart A 59

-These REGULATIONS aim to ensure protocols for imposing the appropriate SANCTIONS in the case of non-compliance.
+These REGULATIONS aim to ensure protocols for imposing the appropriate SANCTIONS in the case of noncompliance.
 In cases where VIOLATIONS are substantiated, the REGULATIONS prescribe appropriate SANCTIONS to address the misconduct.

 - (1) Fairness: The REGULATIONS are designed to ensure that SANCTIONS are applied consistently and equitably, considering the specifics of each case and ensuring that RESPONDENTS are treated justly. - (2) Integrity: By establishing clear protocols for imposing SANCTIONS, the REGULATIONS uphold the integrity of the regulatory process.
-This transparency reinforces trust in the COMMISSION'S actions and decisions. - (3) Security: The imposition of SANCTIONS serves to protect PATRONS and the public interest, ensuring the GAMING OPERATION operate securely and responsibly, thereby safeguarding the welfare of all stakeholders. - (4) Honesty: The goal of the REGULATIONS are to promote compliance with GAMING LAWS and REGULATIONS.
+This transparency reinforces trust in the COMMISSION'S actions and decisions. - (3) Security: The imposition of SANCTIONS serves to protect PATRONS and the public interest, ensuring the GAMING OPERATION operate securely and responsibly, thereby safeguarding the welfare of all stakeholders. - (4) Honesty: The goal of the REGULATIONS is to promote compliance with GAMING LAWS and REGULATIONS.
 By addressing misconduct transparently and effectively, the REGULATIONS encourage honesty in operations and foster a culture of accountability.